ctu-mrs/ctu-mrs.github.io/versioned_docs/version-1.5.0/120-miscellaneous/3d_model_processing/30-meshlab.md

 ## Mesh computing

-We are using manily two methods to create a mesh from a pointcloud. <b>Screened Poisson</b> and <b>VGC</b>.
+We are using mainly two methods to create a mesh from a pointcloud. <b>Screened Poisson</b> and <b>VGC</b>.

 * Mesh computing requires a huge amount of RAM!
 It is recommended to have at least 32 GB RAM with some backup swap.
 If you can provide 64 GB RAM, even better!
 * The input pointcloud has to be simplified to be able to mesh it.
 The ideal number of vertices is 6--10 milions.
 * The general rule: Better to create a huge model and simplify it than create a small model right away.
 * **AMD processors are much faster on Ubuntu to create the mesh**: It takes much longer time for Intel to do the same task.
-    - **Surface Reconstruction: Screened Poission**: this methos is useful for most cases.
-It usually works well for closed environemnts as buildings.
+    - **Surface Reconstruction: Screened Poission**: this method is useful for most cases.
+It usually works well for closed environments as buildings.
 Various parameters are possible to set.
 I have found useful to increase the **Reconstruction Depth**.
 The "optimal" number is between 12--16.
 The higher the number, the more detailed is the model.
 The RAM demands increases faster than linear.
 Example of the set values is in the image below.\
     ![plot](fig/poisson_reconstruction.png)
     - **Surface Reconstruction: Ball Pivoting**: Single thread, slow.
 Creates loose pointcloud with bunch of holes.
     - **Surface Reconstruction: VGC**: Single thread in the most part, slower.
 Suitable for smaller "open" models as electrical tower.
 It crashes a lot (Segmentation fault).
 Check **Vertex Splatting** box before executing.
 Most useful parameter is the **Voxel side**.
 The smaller the value, the more detailed and precised is the model.
-Recommend to set the value to **0.01** which corresponds to `1 cm` voxel side. **Geodesic Weightening** value increase makes the mesh smoother in general. **Volume Laplacian iter** will inflate the volume of the model. **Widening** makes the model wider, even decrease the value might be more useful.
+Recommend to set the value to **0.01** which corresponds to `1 cm` voxel side. **Geodesic Weighting** value increase makes the mesh smoother in general. **Volume Laplacian iter** will inflate the volume of the model. **Widening** makes the model wider, even decrease the value might be more useful.
 * The mesh processing can take a long time, check the commandline for further details.
 * Simplify the model with **Simplification: Quadric Edge Collapse Decimation** functionality.
     - I recommend to use the checkboxes as shown in the image.
 Most of those preserve the original shape and the planarity as well.
 Other parameters in the image are just an example.
 The higher the default mesh, the longer the processing time.
 At the beginning, it could be around 30 minutes for 1GB mesh.
 Meshlab show the percentage done for this method.